toneemarqus/AD-Suit/README.md

     - [x] Add warning messages for all commands when clicking execute.
     - [x] Add Usernames, password and hashes dropdown menu for more flexibility.
     - [ ] Add more attacks.
-    - [ ] Give user more space for customizing the commands.
+    - [ ] Give users more space for customizing the commands.
+    - [ ] Create a file that contain templates for the attacks, users should be able to share templates.

 - [ ] Privilege Escalation tab
   - [ ] Recieve a reverse shell.